-Shumba Arts workshops are designed to compliment the National Curriculum and can be individually tailored to fit with topics covered in music, geography, history, religious studies and PE.
+Shumba Arts workshops are fully participative, engaging, educational and fun!
+Our workshops are designed to compliment the National Curriculum and can be tailored to fit with topics covered in music, geography, history, religious studies as well as sports, fitness and health.
 Engaging in the creative arts is well known to increase a child’s self-confidence, well-being and sense of achievement and will make an exciting contribution to a thriving school environment.

 Our workshops also promote the EveryChildMatters outcomes, encouraging active lifestyles, creating a sense of responsibility for self and others, promoting positive behavior, team work and co-operation.

 * Junk percussion

 * World music/bicycle percussion + song on the

 *Child-led creative movement on the theme of